About Heritage Education Funds

 What is an Educational Assistance Payment (EAP)? +

-Your Educational Assistance Payments under the Heritage RESP Plans
+See "Your Educational Assistance Payments" under the Heritage RESP Plans

 Yes you can.
-Section B on the Maturity Application enables you to request for an EAP at maturity.
+Section B on the maturity Application enables you to request for an EAP at maturity.

 ONTARIO (OSAP):